-Concrete movement concepts and concepts from the Laozi important for Daoist philosophy inspired holistic movement practices:
+Concrete movement concepts and concepts from the Lao-tzu important for a Taoist philosophy inspired holistic bodymind practice:

 embracing oneness